phreeza/manuscript_axon_potentials/doc/manuscript.md

 To better understand the processes leading to the complex spatio-temporal patterns of extracellular fields, we devised an analytically tractable model of axon bundles.
 We defined the spatial dimension in cylindrical coordinates
-$\mathbf{r}=(\rho,\varphi,z)$, and we considered a simple model axon bundle that extended infinitely in the axial $z$-direction at $\rho=0$.
+$\mathbf{r}=(\rho,\varphi,z)$, where $\rho$ was the radial distance from the cylindrical axis, $\varphi$ the angle of azimuth, and $z$ the axial distance along the cylinder axis.
+We considered a simple model axon bundle that extended infinitely in the axial $z$-direction at $\rho=0$.
 The bundle had a variable number of fibers along the $z$ axis, denoted by $n(z)$, each of which cylindrical with an identical radius $a$.
-This meant that the total cross-sectional area $A$ of the bundle at a given depth $z$ was given by $A(z)=\pi a^2 n(z)$.
+This meant that the total cross-sectional area $A$ of the bundle at a given depth $z$ was given by
+$A(z)=\pi a^2 n(z)$.
 We assumed the axons to be perfect transmission lines, meaning that the action potential is a traveling wave with velocity $v$ along the axon.
 In particular, we neglected delays and distortions that can be induced when an axon branches or terminates.
 In this case, we could assume that the membrane voltage was the same in each fiber for a given $z$ coordinate.
 From linear cable theory [e.g. @Jack75Electric], we then obtained the following expression for the total transmembrane current per unit length $I(z,t)$ from a given membrane potential $V(z,t)$:

 \begin{align}